osrf/gazebo_tutorials/ros_installing/tutorial.md

 ### Install Gazebo

-You can install Gazebo either from source or from pre-build Ubuntu debians.
+You can install Gazebo-classic either from source or from pre-build Ubuntu debians.

 See [Install Gazebo](/tutorials?cat=install).
 If installing from source, be sure to build the `gazebo_X.Y` (X.Y being your desired version) branch.

-#### Test that stand-alone Gazebo works
+#### Test that stand-alone Gazebo-classic works

-Before attempting to install the `gazebo_ros_pkgs`, make sure the stand-alone Gazebo works by running in terminal:
+Before attempting to install the `gazebo_ros_pkgs`, make sure the stand-alone Gazebo-classic works by running in terminal:

 ~~~
 gazebo